| "The images you are seeing on television you are seeing over

 win at the advantage of everybody else as all the gaming parties

+will eventually race intelligently to the top.
 The economics of Game Theory uses any imaginable tools to win

 over the perceived adversaries, and when applied to world dominance,